HEP-FCC/fcc-physics/README.md

 fcc-physics
 ===========

-## Overview

 This package contains:

 - various standalone C++ physics tools that you can use in your analysis, both on lxplus and your laptop
-  - [pythiafcc](generators/pythiafcc.cc): a pythia8 executable producing events in the FCC EDM format
+  - [pythiafcc](pythia8/generate.cc): a pythia8 executable producing events in the FCC EDM format
   - [JetClusterizer](tools/JetClusterizer.h): a fastjet interface usable in C++ and python analysis scripts to recluster jets
 - example code showing how to read and process FCC EDM events in C++:
   - [read.cc](example/read.cc): in an executable